 • Policemen’s Annuity and Benefit Fund (PABF), includes the City’s sworn police officers, captains, lieutenants, and sergeants.

-An unfunded pension liability is the difference between the value of the promises made to retirees and employees for services already rendered and the funds available to pay for those promises.
+An unfunded pension liability is the difference between actuarial accrued liabilities and market value of assets.
+In other words, it is the difference between the value of the commitments made to pensioners for services they previously performed and the funds available to fulfill those commitments.

 Currently, the City’s six pension funds only have 50 percent of the funding needed to support the current pension system.